Division Office: Main Building Room 232, Clifton Campus

 For eligibility requirements, co-op registration policies, and other issues related to cooperative education, please refer to the Cooperative Education section of this Catalog.

 The Writing Center in Room 235 Main Building (Clifton Campus) offers instructional support at no charge to all Cincinnati State students and members of the community to improve the quality of their writing and enhance their performance in courses with writing requirements.
 Staff members are qualified, experienced writing instructors who provide guidance to students in all facets of the writing process.
 Writing Center assistance is available both in person and virtually using web-conferencing tools such as Zoom, by appointment and on a walk-in basis.

 The Ohio Department of Higher Education developed the Ohio Transfer 36 to facilitate transfer of credits from one Ohio public college or university to another.
 The Ohio Transfer 36 contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 A completed Ohio Transfer 36 at one college or university automatically meets the requirements for the Ohio Transfer 36 at another college or university once the student is admitted.
 For additional information, see the Transferring College Credit and the Ohio Transfer 36 sections of this Catalog.

 The Associate of Arts and Associate of Science degrees contain all of the required courses for the Ohio Transfer 36.
 The Associate of Applied Science degrees contain many of the required courses.
-Students earning Associate of Applied Science degrees may schedule additional courses needed to complete the transfer module at their convenience.
-Students who transfer to an Ohio public university for a baccalaureate degree will find that an Associate of Arts or Associate of Science degree, or an Associate of Applied Science degree combined with transfer module completion, leads to preferential consideration at the receiving institution.
+Students earning Associate of Applied Science degrees may schedule additional courses needed to complete the Ohio Transfer 36 at their convenience.
+Students who transfer to an Ohio public university for a baccalaureate degree will find that an Associate of Arts or Associate of Science degree, or an Associate of Applied Science degree combined with Ohio Transfer 36 completion, leads to preferential consideration at the receiving institution.